Sid0rr0/personalWeb/README.md

+Personal web

-Todo app created using React following tutorial by Bob Ziroll on https://scrimba.com/g/glearnreact
+Also contains Todo app and Meme generator created using React while following tutorial by Bob Ziroll on https://scrimba.com/g/glearnreact